 - Warranty: limited lifetime warranty for residential use

 The high price tag of XMARK Fitness XM7626 cable machine is justified by an 11-gauge heavy-duty 2″ x 3″ steel frame and aircraft-grade steel cables with PVC coating that is tested for 2000lbs weight.
-The machine weighs around 800lbs, making it one of the heaviest cable machines you can buy for home use.
-Despite that, it doesn’t have a huge footprint, so you can accommodate it in any decent-sized home or garage gym.
+The thick frame gives it a commercial-grade look.

-The pulleys are made of industrial-grade steel.
+Each of the pulleys is fully adjustable on its own.
 They have sealed ball bearings that provide the smoothest possible motion, so even your hardest training sessions do not take a toll on your joints.
 You can set them at 19 different spots with a 3.5” gap between each of them.
 Each of these spots is meant to help you target a specific muscle group in a specific way.

 Installation requires some brainstorming

 The instructions are poorly written.
 This is a major problem that buyers have had with the XMARK cable crossover station.
 And, for years, the manufacturer hasn’t bothered about addressing it.

 A few buyers have stated that the cables need to be installed in opposite directions from what is shown in the brochure.
 See the image above for correct instructions that a buyer has shared after spending hours assembling this unit.

 Some buyers have stated that they received incorrectly labeled parts and that's why they had to redo things a couple of times before figuring out what needs to go where and how.